digitallinguistics/scription/README.md

 Each utterance may only contain one line of each type and orthography/language, with the exception of the note line (`\n`).
 Users may include multiple note lines, but each must be preceded by the `\n` backslash code.

 The first utterance in a text is always used to infer the interlinear gloss schema for the text.
 Parsers should assume that each line in an interlinear glossed utterance corresponds to the same number line in the interlinear gloss schema.
-For example, a scription file using the default schema (see above) should treat the first line in an interlinear gloss as the morpheme break, the second as the glosses, and the third as the translation.
+For example, a scription file using the default schema (see above) should treat the first line in an interlinear gloss as the morphemic analysis, the second as the glosses, and the third as the translation.

 If an utterance contains an extra line (that is, one more line than specified in the interlinear gloss schema), that line should be treated as a note line (`\n`).
 The behavior of parsers for any additional lines is undefined; parsers may choose to attempt to process that data or not.